Thopic/righor/README.md

 Main differences with IGoR:
 - "dynamic programming" method, instead of summing over all events we first pre-compute over sum of events.
 This means that we can run it with undefined nucleotides like N (at least in theory, I need to add full support for these).
 - The D gene alignment is less constrained
+- can measure pgen for amino-acid sequences (like olga)
+- more error models (and more flexible, better for IGH)

 Limitations:
 - Need to get rid of any primers/ends on the V gene side before running it